Site and bond percolation on four-dimensional simple hypercubic lattices with extended neighborhoods: Introduction

 where $d$ is the dimension of the system.
 Equation (\ref{eq:asysite}) holds for systems with compact neighborhoods, and is independent of the type of lattice.
 For finite $z$, one expects asymptotic corrections of the form

 where $c=2^d \eta_c$ and $b$ an empirical constant.
-Another proposed form (without any additional constants) is \cite{XunHaoZiff2021}
+Another proposed form (without any additional parameters) is \cite{XunHaoZiff2021}

-For bond percolation, the asymptotic behavior of $p_c$ tends to the Bethe-lattice behavior
+For bond percolation, the asymptotic behavior of $p_c$ tends to the Bethe-lattice behavior \cite{Penrose93}

 for $z \to \infty$, because for large $z$ and the corresponding low $p$, the chance of hitting the same site twice is vanishingly small and the system behaves basically like a tree.
-The finite-$z$ correction was theoretically predicted \cite{FreiPerkins2016,XuWangHuDeng2021} to be
+The finite-$z$ correction in four dimensions was recently predicted to be \cite{FreiPerkins2016,Hong21}